adarshsingh87/SE-Proj-faceRecogUni/README.md

 2. Run the --trainer-- module to train the recognizer
 3. Run the --recognizer-- module to recognize your face
 4. Run the --attendance-- module to know stats of attendance

-## Update:

-Run website.py to run the Flask-based website.